4 Days in San Francisco: Perfect Itinerary for First Timers

 Kitty corner from the park is one of Alysha’s favorite places in San Francisco – Bi-Rite Creamery, which is probably the best ice cream in the city.

-From affordable taquerias to more upscale restaurants, the Mission has a great range of food and drinks to enjoy.
+Eat and Drink Your Way through the Mission: From affordable taquerias to more upscale restaurants, the Mission has a great range of food and drinks to enjoy.
+We’d recommend staying in the neighborhood for dinner and drinks, where you’ll have a smorgasbord of choices.

-Tartine: This bakery on the corner of 18th and Guerero is Instagram and Netflix-famous (and just about every other form of media too).
-This small, cozy bakery is the original location, where you’ll find all sorts of delectable, definitely NOT GLUTEN FREE treats like croissants and other kinds of pastries alongside life-changing breads.
 Alysha has a list of places that she will eat gluten (most of the time she doesn’t because I have Celiac Disease, and it makes life easier for both of us) and this is on it.
 They have a bigger, more brunchy space a few blocks away called the Manufactory, too.

 Taquerias: The Mission is probably most famous for its taquerias.
 Go to La Taqueria for Mission style burritos, and Taqueria El Farolito for tacos.
 Of course, there’s a nearly endless number of different options in the area – here’s a guide for you to find the perfect taqueria for yourself.